premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 ---

-9. Is it possible to generate html report using Newman?
+9. Is it possible to generate HTML report using Newman?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)